microsoft/MixedRealityToolkit-Unity/Documentation/CameraSystem/CreateSettingsProvider.md

-# Creating a Camera Settings Provider
+# Creating a camera settings provider

 The Camera system is an extensible system for providing support for platform specific camera configurations.
 To add support for a new camera configuration, a custom settings provider may be required.